 At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

 The keyword is “regular”.
 In an ideal world, retrospective meetings take place after every sprint.
-Team members reflect on progress versus expectations and work out a roadmap for the next sprint.
+All members reflect on progress versus expectations and work out a roadmap for the next sprint.
 Check out this video on what a perfect retro looks like:

 Best Practices: